 Stealing, violence, threats of violence, or harassment are not permitted.
 The University reserves the right to dismiss any student at any time whose conduct is considered detrimental to the welfare of other students or to the University.

-A bicycle is a convenient form of transportation on campus as well as in the community, but it is necessary to secure bicycles with a strong casehardened lock and tempered steel chain.
-Please do not park a bicycle where it may be an inconvenience or hazard to others or where it interferes with access to a building in the event of a fire.
-Chain it securely to a bike rack.
+Bicycles and scooters are convenient forms of transportation on campus as well as in the community but it is necessary to secure these devices with a strong case-hardened lock and tempered steel chain.
+Please do no park these devices where it may be an inconvenience or hazard to others or where it interferes with access to a building in the event of a fire.
+Chain them up securely to a bike rack.

-For safety reasons, bicycles are not permitted in residence halls or other campus buildings.
-For these same reasons, students are not to wear roller blades inside any campus building at any time.
+For safety reasons, bicycles, scooters, skateboards, rollerblades and any other wheeled device (with the exception of medical devices) are not permitted in residence halls or other campus buildings.
+Bicycles and scooters may not be stored inside any campus building at any time.

 The right to privacy is of paramount importance and should not be violated; however, the entry into the living quarters of a student may be conducted by the following people for the purposes and under the procedures detailed below: